mygittestdata/PolarisStuff/PolarisTermsOfService.md

     the Service or any part thereof including any content you submitted or others submitted.

 You may terminate your Account at any time and for any reason.

-2.  **Ownership**
+**2. Ownership**

     1.  **Games and Service**